The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Theory

 \section{Theory}

 In this section we provide a number of results which will be helpful in the understanding of the SSD in Banach spaces.
 This corresponds to our main theorem, which is a convergence result which additionally provides an asymptotic almost sure convergence rate for the minimal values of the norm of the derivative.
-We provide a number of key assumptions and definitions for which our analysis relies on.
+We provide a number of definitions for which our analysis relies on.
 The main assumption we have on our Banach space $\xx$ is that it should be the dual of another space, i.e.~ there is some space $Y$ such that $\xx = Y^*$.
 This will be used to be able to apply the theorem of Banach–Alaoglu.
-A consequence of this is that we may \emph{not} generally take $\xx$ as $L^1(U)$.
+A consequence of this is that we may \emph{not} generally take $\xx$ as an $L^1(U)$ function, where we assume for now that $U \subset \R^d$, for $d \geq 1$, is a Lipschitz domain.